Zhou-London/Haskell-Full-Note/README.md

 	\x -> x+1

 This function takes a number x and returns a value equals to x + 1.
-To call this function:
+The reason we need Lambda Expression is that, we can directly write the body of function in the expression.
+You don't need to write this function elsewhere.

 	ghci> (\x->x+1) 5
 	6

+	--You don't need write a function which returns x+1 in some other place

-Gives a formal meaning to these functions that are defined using currying
+Lambda Expression also gives a formal implementation to these functions that take more than 1 arguments through partial function

 	add x y = x + y
 	add = \x -> (\y -> x + y)

-Useful to define functions that return function
+It is useful to use Lambda Expression to define functions that return function, still some paritial function thing

 	--Simple way
 	compose f g x = f(g x)

 	--Lambda Expression, more nature
 	compose f g = \x -> f(g x)

 # 6.Pattern Matching